This article is based on original content by Victoria Thomas.

 Sands Films, 82 St Marychurch Street, SE16 4HZ

-On Mondays and Wednesdays you can see any film (except for those in luxury Screen 5) for £4.50 plus booking fee.
+On Mondays right through to Wednesdays you can see any film (except for those in luxury Screen 5) for £5 plus booking fee.
 This East End picture house has a rich history after the current building starting life as a Theatre Of Varieties in 1885.

 Genesis Cinema, 93-95 Mile End Road, E1 4UJ